6 min read

 Schedule D and Form 8949

 Schedule D is used to report gains or losses realized from the sale of capital assets, while Form 8949 is used to report sales and exchanges of capital assets and provides details about each stock trade made during the year.
-These forms are essential for accurately reporting your capital gains and losses, and calculating your net capital gain or loss, which determines your overall tax liability.
+These forms are essential for accurately reporting your capital gains and losses and calculating your net capital gain or loss, which determines your overall tax liability.

 Recordkeeping Tips

-How H&CO Can Help You
+How We Can Help You

 At H&CO, our experienced team of tax professionals (CPAs) understands the complexities of income tax preparation and is dedicated to guiding you through the process.
 With a personalized approach, we help you navigate US and international income tax laws, staying up to date with the latest changes.

 With offices in Miami, Coral Gables, Aventura, and Fort Lauderdale, our CPAs are readily available to assist you with all your income tax planning and tax preparation needs.
-To learn more about our accounting firm services take a look at our individual tax services, business tax services, international tax services, expatriate tax services, SAP Business One, entity management, human capital and audit and assurance services.
+To learn more about our accounting firm services take a look at our individual tax services, business tax services, international tax services, expatriate tax services, SAP Business One, entity management, human capital, and audit and assurance services.

 Frequently Asked Questions